 The problem for us is that ten years worth of change is coming all at once.

-Any surcharges we receive will be passed on at cost, but we are hopeful that we may see it taper, or even be reversed by the end of the year, or early 2022.
+Any surcharges we receive will be passed on at cost, but we are hopeful that we may see it taper, or even be reversed by the end of the year.

 We are not currently charging a driver retention surcharge